Adalrikus/bookstoreAPI/README.md

 # bookstoreAPI
-Book store API with CRUD and MySQL
+Book store API with CRUD and SQLite3